14 Electric Off road vehicles coming by around mid-decade

 Jeep will manufacture its first all-electric SUV in the United States.
 Image Source: Stellantis

 The Jeep Recon is an off-road SUV conceived as a 100% Jeep 4×4 and 100% electric.
 It is a true trail-rated model with the capability to cross the Rubicon Trail and drive back home on a single charge.
-Jeep says that the Recon features the Jeep Selec-Terrain traction management system, a one-touch power top, removable doors glass, electronically locking axles, and the latest generation Uconnect infotainment system (incl. travel guides of popular off-road trails).
+Jeep says that the Recon features the Jeep Selec-Terrain traction management system, a one-touch power top, removable door glass, electronically locking axles, and the latest generation Uconnect infotainment system (incl. travel guides of popular off-road trails).

 The Recon will have great off-roading capability, but not nearly as much as the Wrangler.
-It “will be Trail Rated six on the Rubicon trail,” Jeep CEO Christian Meunier told Auto Express.
+It “will be Trail Rated six on the Rubicon trail,” former Jeep CEO Christian Meunier told Auto Express.
 “Six is really good,” he added, though he also said that the most capable Jeep, which is at the highest level on the scale – 10 – is the Wrangler (2-door Wrangler Rubicon).

 Release Date: The Recon will debut in 2024.

-Price: The Recon should be priced between $60,000-75,000.
+Price: The Recon should be priced between USD 60,000-75,000.

 Chevrolet Silverado EV Trail Boss